smn/richmond/README.md

 Getting started
 ---------------

-run `source setup-vritualenv.source` to do the virtualenv hoopla and install the requirements from `requirements.pip`.

 Make sure you have your AMQP broker running.
 I've only tested it with RabbitMQ, in theory, it should work with any other AMQP 0.8 spec based broker.

     $ rabbitmq-server